 To illustrate these empirical challenges and suite of potential solutions, we consider a marine benthic ecosystem, modeled after the Gulf of Maine, USA, where we aim to study the causal effect of temperature on snail abundance.
 Let us say that both temperature and recruitment influence the abundance of snails as shown in (Fig. 3).
 As temperature influences metabolic and mortality rates, we hypothesize that snail mortality increases as water temperatures increase.
 At the same time, the region’s oceanography determines both water temperature patterns and recruitment of juvenile snails (Fig. 3).
 We assume that the researcher measured snail abundance and temperature at several sites, but not recruitment or any measurement of oceanography.
 Thus, recruitment and oceanography are unmeasured or so-called “unobserved” confounding variables that pose threats for bias.
 In addition to these confounding variables, what if our casual diagram in Figure 3 is wrong, and there are other lurking confounding variables?
 Then, even if oceanography were accounted for, omitted variable bias remains a real possibility – and the estimation of the effect of temperature on snails will be incorrect.
 Fortunately, we can control for both observed and unobserved confounding variables with appropriate sampling and statistical model designs.

-Sampling Designs to cope with omitted variable bias
+Sampling Designs that enable methods to cope with omitted variable bias

-There are multiple sampling designs for data collection that can enable the use of a variety of statistical model designs to address omitted variable bias.
-Depending on how they are implemented, these designs can address OVB from confounding variables that influence our causal variable and response of interest in space, time, or both.
-A key feature in the sampling designs is the nesting of multiple replicates within a cluster such that the causal variable of interest varies across the level of replicates while the confounder varies at the cluster level (Fig 4).
+Multiple sampling designs for data collection enable the use of statistical model designs that can address omitted variable bias.
+Depending on how they are implemented, these designs can address OVB from confounding variables that vary across space, time, or both.
+A key feature in the sampling designs is the nesting of multiple observations within a cluster such that the causal variable of interest varies across the level of replicates while the confounder varies at the cluster level (Fig 4).
 Clustered data is often also referred to as a hierarchical or nested sampling.
 We use these terms interchangeably.
 Below, we outline these sampling designs and discuss how they deal with confounders across space and time using our snail abundance and temperature example as a guide.